 Generally speaking, a stronger muscle is a faster muscle.
 However, sending a young athlete to the weight room to hammer out curls, benches, and squats may not be effective.
 Additionally, it can also result in injury or burnout.

 Youth athletes can be categorized into three primary school levels: Elementary School, Middle School, and High School.
-The youth agility training exercises for a youth athlete in Elementary or Middle School is different from training for a High School athlete.
+The youth agility training exercises for a youth athlete in Elementary or Middle School differs from training for a High School athlete.
 Each age group has distinct growth and developmental stages, which require specific types of agility training drills to maximize speed and strength development.
+That is why we recommend age-appropriate strength training.

 1. Deceleration Drill

 Non-impact injuries typically occur when landing after a jump or slowing down after running full speed.
-This act of landing or slowing is commonly referred to as deceleration.
+They commonly refer to this act of landing or slowing as deceleration.
 Deceleration is vital to training not only to reduce the risk of injury but also to improve performance.

 - Start by having your athlete jump up as high as possible on one leg, safely landing on the same leg.